‘This is surreal’: Bride sees in color for the first time during Disney World wedding - NewsBreak

 Disney made sure her wedding was filled with pink flower arrangements.

 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
-For the latest news, weather, sports, and streaming video, head to KOIN.com.
+For the latest news, weather, sports, and streaming video, head to WKBN.com.

 Comments / 0